Youngzt998/ziteng.yang.github.io/index.md

 - **[[OOPSLA'24](./papers/oopsla24/oopsla24-final.pdf)] [Improving] Verified Instruction Scheduling**: Achieved **<u>the first ever</u>** <u>fully verified</u> instruction scheduling passes in a formally verified compiler.
 Further exploration are into verified inter-block scheduling.

 - **Q:** How do we improve the general framework for CompCert to make a parallelizing compilation (e.g. Parallelizing loops in GCC -O3 optimization)

-- **Q:** How could equality saturation be used to improve a certified compiler optimization?

 - **Q:** How to implement inter-procedural optimizations in a certified compiler?
 Is current general framework enough?